Target Corporation: Philanthropy

-Target is consistently ranked as one of the most philanthropic companies in the US.
-It ranked No. 22 in Fortune magazine's "World's Most Admired Companies" for 2010, largely in part to the donation efforts of the company as a whole.
+Target ranked No. 22 in Fortune magazine's "World's Most Admired Companies" for 2010, largely in part to the donation efforts of the company as a whole.
 According to a November 2005 Forbes article, it ranked as the highest cash-giving company in America in percentage of income given (2.1%).
 Target donates around 5 percent of its pre-tax operating profit; it gives over $3 million a week (up from $2 million in years prior) to the communities in which it operates.
 It also gives a percentage of charges from its Target Visa to schools designated by the cardholders.
 To date, Target has given over $150 million to schools across the United States through this program.

 Further evidence of Target's philanthropy can be found in the Target House complex in Memphis, Tennessee, a long-term housing solution for families of patients at the city's St. Jude Children's Research Hospital.
 The corporation led the way with more than $27 million in donations, which made available 96 fully furnished apartments for families needing to stay at St. Jude over 90 days.

 Target has a no-solicitation rule at its properties, as it seeks to provide a "distraction-free shopping experience for its guests."
 Exemptions to this policy were previously made for the Salvation Army red kettles and bell-ringers outside Target stores during the holidays through Christmas.
 In 2004, however, Target asked the organization to explore alternate methods to partner with Target.
 Target donates to local Salvation Army chapters through its grant program and annually to the United Way of America (the Salvation Army is a member of the United Way coalition).